 - Printing and photocopying cost around 10 cents per page.
-Further details about printing on campus are available on the ICT website.

 - Access public transport with an Opal card.
 You can order a card online or buy from a registered retailer.
 Single trip tickets are available at retailers and train stations.

 - If you’re a full-time domestic student, you may be eligible for a Concession Opal.
 Have your student card with you as proof whenever you travel.

 - International students are currently not eligible for concession tickets.
 Fare prices are listed on the Opal website.

 - Overseas Student Health Cover is compulsory for international students.
 Costs will depend on your insurance provider and your level of cover.
 Check with your insurance provider for rates for your selected cover.